 As we mentioned, HLS streaming has taken over the original role of RTMP.

 HLS stands for “HTTP Live Streaming” and it is another important video streaming protocol.
-It is used to deliver video content from the CDN servers to the user-facing HTML5 video player.
+It is used to deliver video and audio content from the CDN servers to the user-facing HTML5 video player.
 HLS was created by Apple to make mobile streaming possible.

 How HLS ingest works is that it splits files into smaller chunks to transport them more easily during the ingestion process.
 It is an HTTP-based protocol, whereas RTMP is a TCP-based protocol that uses a bit of a bulkier transporting approach.

 HLS is very adaptable, which is useful when reaching viewers with a wide variety of streaming setups.
 The protocol is also capable of low-latency streaming which is valuable to live streamers.
 However, the lowest latency combination is RTMP ingest and HLS streaming.

 Another major perk of using HLS is that it is compatible with secure multi-bitrate and adaptive bitrate streaming.
 That means that it can send out multiple renditions of a video at the same time.
 Each transcoded rendition is of a different quality, and the appropriate rendition is sent to each viewer’s video player based on their internet speed.
 This helps to avoid any buffering or lagging on the viewers’ end.

 Although HLS encoding is currently the most suitable protocol for video delivery, other options are being developed.
 Transcoding technology is evolving constantly, so there is no telling how quickly this could change.

 RTMP vs. RTSP

 RTMP and RTSP are often confused since their abbreviations only vary by a single letter, but the two protocols serve different functions in live streaming.